TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

    This call (say, for example, creating a button widget), is implemented in the :mod:`tkinter` package, which is written in Python.
-This Python function will parse the commands and the arguments and convert them into a form that makes them look as if they had come from a Tk script instead of a Python script.
+This Python function will parse the commands and the arguments and convert them into a form that makes them look as if they had come kutoka a Tk script instead of a Python script.

 _tkinter (C)